zdavatz/aips2sqlite/README.md

 Generate French SQLite database, do not download any files and be extra quiet:

 $ java -jar aips2sqlite.jar --lang=fr --quiet --nodown

+To increase the heap space use the option -Xmx

+$ java -jar -Xmx2048m aips2sqlite.jar --lang=de --verbose --report